furkan-guvenc/crud_routers/README.md

 ![Swagger UI](docs/assets/SwaggerOverview.png)

 ### Pagination
-Pagination is automatically paginate setup for you.
+Pagination is automatically setup for you.
 You can use the `skip` and `limit` query parameters to paginate your results.

 **Skip**: